kanboard/documentation/content/en/v1/plugins/_index.md

 ---
-title: Developing Plugins for Kanboard
+title: Developing Plugins
 sectionToc: true
+menu:
+    main:
+        weight: 40
 ---

+This section describes how to develop plugins for Kanboard.